venkatv-dev/inspire-simple-chatbot/README.md

 # Inspire Simple Chatbot

 A minimal, single-file HTML chatbot you can open in any modern browser.
-It’s designed to be easy to read, copy, and extend—perfect for learning, demos, or adding a lightweight chat UI to a static site.
+It’s designed to be easy to read, copy, and extend—perfect for learning, demos, or adding a lightweight chat UI to a static site

 ## Features